Outcall

 Method matching (http.method == "GET") cannot be enforced through the HTTPS proxy — the encrypted tunnel hides it.
 Allow the host, accept that the agent could in principle make any HTTPS verb to it.

-Allow the npm registry
+Allow the npm registry, only over 443

 version: "1"